clux/statesoftheworld/README.md

 I also tried my best to keep the flow nice and smooth, but it's clear that other solutions exist.
 If you find cleaner variations, feel free to pull-req sensible changes!

 ## As a node module
-You can install and require this as a module, but it just returns the latest version of the song as a string.
-But hey, convenience of npm.
+When installed, you can require this as a module, but it just returns the latest version of the song as a string.
+It is debatable whether this is allowed to have on npm so it has been removed.
+You can depend on it by referencing this git repo in "dependencies" if you really want.